0xZentra/docs/airdrop/airdrop-plan.md

 Zentra is planning to launch an airdrop program before the mainnet goes live and will open a second stage alongside mainnet launch.
 Based on a completely new blockchain theory and framework, Zentra has chosen to be a "No VC" project, aiming to give users the first opportunity to participate in building the next generation of blockchain infrastructure.

-Please note: The specific timing for Zentra's Token Generation Event (TGE) has not yet been determined, but it is anticipated in Q3/Q4 of 2026.
+Please note: Zentra's mainnet launched in December 2025, but the Token Generation Event (TGE) has not occurred yet.
 The airdrop will be distributed after the TGE.
 We are committed to making all airdrop rules fully transparent and will execute them using mature, existing infrastructure and non-upgradable smart contracts to minimize human-related uncertainty.

 ## Airdrop Quantity